On the Visibility category of the Shafarevich--Tate group: Introduction

 \subsection{Acknowledgements}

-The authors are deeply indebted to Barry Mazur, who defined the categories we introduce in this paper, and posed the basic questions about them, which gave our work motivation, direction, and above all Meaning.
+The authors are deeply indebted to Barry Mazur, who defined the categories we introduce in this paper, and posed the fundamental questions about them, which gave our work motivation and direction.
 His encouragement and patient responses to several queries during the process have been both invaluable and inspirational to us.
-We thank Jordan Ellenberg for helping us obtain the geometric interpretation in \Cref{rem:counting_c3_extensions}.
-We are also grateful to Alex Bartel, Nils Bruin, Tom Fisher, and John Voight for helpful correspondence and comments.
+We thank Tom Fisher for extensive feedback on an earlier version of the manuscript, which has greatly improved the results and exposition.
+The authors also thank Jennifer Balakrishnan, Alex Bartel, Nils Bruin, Jordan Ellenberg, and John Voight for helpful correspondence and comments.

-BSB and JC acknowledge support from the Simons Foundation, grant \#550023 for the Collaboration on Arithmetic Geometry, Number Theory, and Computation.
-SC was partially supported by NSF grant DMS-2301386.